 An advanced integrated skills course in Academic American English for non- native speakers of English.
 Emphasis on reading and aural comprehension of academic input and appropriate use of academic English in writing expository essays and short responses to readings and lectures.
-PREREQ-UISITE(S): ELAW 980, ELAR 980, and ELAS 980 or AELW 930, AELR 930 and AELS 920 with a grade of C or better or placement by testing required by the College of non-native speakers of English.
-Six hours each week.
+PREREQUISITE(S): ELAW 980, ELAR 980, and ELAS 980 with a grade of C or better or AELW 930 with a grade of C or better and AELR 930 and AELS 920 with a grade of D or better or placement by testing required by the college for non-native speakers of English Six hours each week.
 Formerly EL 104, AELW 940.
-6 semester hours